nadaaladdin/nadaaladdin.github.io/README.md

 ## 👤 About Me

 I'm a Computer Engineering graduate with a passion for software development.
 I enjoy working on projects that combine my technical skills with problem-solving.
 I'm always eager to learn new technologies and contribute to innovative solutions.

+I like learning new skills, especially technical ones, and I also enjoy fitness.
+I follow a structured workout routine — it helps me stay disciplined and focused in other parts of my life too.